Chocolate Novelty Recipes

 Notes on Tempering

-Because this is meant to be a simple recipe that anyone can make, I have opted not to temper the chocolate.
+Because I wanted this to remain simple enough for anyone to make, I have opted not to temper the chocolate.
+(Tempering is the process of stabilizing chocolate by heating and cooling chocolate to specific temperatures.)
 The untempered chocolate means that these Mallo cups are best stored in the refrigerator, and that the chocolate shells won’t set quickly at room temperature.
 They’ll also lack the “shine” and “snap” of tempered chocolate.

-If you feel comfortable with tempering, you can temper the milk chocolate and store the cups at room temperature.
-Be sure to omit the coconut oil if choosing to temper the chocolate.
-You’ll also need to keep the chocolate in temper during the chilling steps.
+If you feel comfortable with tempering, you can temper the milk chocolate and store your finished Mallo cups at room temperature.
+If tempering, omit the coconut oil.
+Also remember that you will need to keep the bowl of chocolate in temper during the chilling steps.

 Equipment for Making Homemade Mallo Cups